ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.socketio/README.md

 States change itself very frequently in compare to the objects.
 (Normally objects should be changed once by creation and that's all)

 ### Acknowledgment
-Every state has the attribute "ack".
+Every state has the attribute `ack`.
 It shows the direction of command.
 - If ack=false, it means some other adapter wants to control (write) this variable, so that command will be executed (e.g., light will be switched on).
 - If ack=true, it means that the device informs about new value. (e.g., light was switched on manually or motion was detected)